Struggling with questions of sexuality and identity can make you feel as if you are alone, but you're NOT.

 It can feel overwhelming to be who you are in today’s world.
 Social and family stigma can prevent you from exploring, and accepting, your true identity.

-Although members of the LGBTQ+ community may face many of the same challenges as anyone else, these concerns are often complicated with fears of discrimination and insensitivity.
-Struggling with questions of sexuality and identity can make you feel as if you are alone.
+Although members of the LGBTQIA+ community may face many of the same challenges as anyone else, these concerns are often complicated with fears of discrimination and insensitivity.
 Situations of unaccepting families, identity concerns, and judgment can weigh on you, affecting your overall psychological wellbeing.

 - Questions surrounding sexuality